ldelivery/aem-bulk-update/README.md

 - **Setup:** Configure the request with a valid ChatGPT API Token [3] in the "Authorization" tab, with "Bearer Token" as the type.
 - **Input:** CSV file from the previous step (`aem-pages.csv`).
-- **Output:** A CSV output containing pages with `title` and `meta_description` properties will be shown in the Postman console.
+- **Output:** A CSV output containing pages with `jcr:path`, `jcr:description` and `jcr:title` properties will be shown in the Postman console.
 Save this output to a file, e.g., `aem-pages-new-meta-descriptions.csv`.

 ## Step 3: Load New Meta Descriptions Back into AEM